Taste Meridian

 Storage

 Refrigerate in airtight glass containers for up to 2 days.
-Reheat gently in a steamer or microwave at 50% power to avoid rubberizing the eggs.
-Freezing is not recommended as texture will degrade.
+Reheat gently in a steamer for 5 minutes; do not microwave as it will toughen the eggs.

 What to serve with it